mohanrathod31/dotnet-gambling-api/README.md

 "Your Docker server host is configured for 'Linux', however your project targets 'Windows'."

-Please Delete Docker file from the project.
-Right click On Gampble.API project, add Docker Support and Target OS should be linux.
+Please Delete Docker file from the project Then Right click On Gampble.API project, add Docker Support and Target OS should be linux.

-Note: Some time you have uninstall your current Docker Desktop and intall latest docker desktop.
+Note: Some time you need to uninstall your current Docker Desktop and intall latest docker desktop to run the application.